B-2/sns-drainer/README.md

 # sns-drainer
-# All rights reserved by Kun Tang at StarLab at Virginia Commonwealth University
+# All rights reserved by Kun Tang at StarLab in Virginia Commonwealth University
 # Collaboration with Oak Ridge National Laboratory